-The board of directors met on 11 occasions during 2019.
-Amongst other matters, the meetings considered investment cases and the business operation based on the three pillars (impact on society, sustainability and financial viability), annual and interim financial statements and related reports, strategy and business plan, mission goals, budgets, organisational and staffing issues, and evaluation of the work of the board of directors and the CEO.
+The board of directors met on ten occasions during 2020.
+Amongst other matters, the meetings considered investment cases and the business operation based on the three pillars (impact on society, sustainability and financial viability), annual and interim financial statements and related reports, strategy and business plan, mission goals, budgets, policy issues, organisational and staffing issues, and evaluation of the work of the board of directors and the CEO.
+As a result of the ongoing pandemic, much of the board's focus has centred on protecting the existing investment portfolio through a range of initiatives and measures.

-The audit committee met on five occasions during 2019.
-Amongst other things, the audit committee prepared matters regarding interim reports and integrated reporting for 2018 (including the annual report, sustainability and corporate governance report), internal control, introduction of an internal audit function and a proposal for a change in the company's financial policy to gradually eliminate currency hedging for all investment instruments.
+The audit committee met on six occasions during 2020.
+Amongst other things, the audit committee prepared issues regarding interim reports and the integrated report for 2019 (including the annual report, sustainability and corporate governance report), internal control, preparation of the new risk policy and updated financial policy, instructions for the newly established internal audit function and audit plans for internal and external auditing.